sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 -R '@RG\tID:sample1\tSM:sample1\tLB:sample1\tPL:ILLUMINA' -o sample1.sam
 ```
 The software BWA mem has taken our cleaned fastq files, the indexed mitochondrial reference sequence
-as arguments and generated the alignemnt file in sequence alignment format (.SAM) as output
+as arguments and generated the alignment file in sequence alignment format (.SAM) as output

 ---
 #### Converting the .SAM output to the compressed common binary alignment format (.BAM)
-BAM format has a lower data footprint than sam (smaller size on the disk), yet retains all of the same
+BAM format has a lower data footprint than SAM (smaller size on the disk), yet retains all of the same
 information
 ```bash
 software/samtools view -Sb sample1.sam -o sample1.bam